LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ## Lab scenario

-In the labs for this course, you are taking on the role of Adatum Corporations Messaging Administrator.
-You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot that tests various M365 & Exchange functionalities as they relate to Adatum's business requirements.
+In the labs for this course, you're taking on the role of Adatum Corporations Messaging Administrator. you've deployed Microsoft 365 in a virtualized lab environment, and you've been tasked with completing a pilot that tests various M365 & Exchange functionalities as they relate to Adatum's business requirements.

-In this lab, you have been tasked with the implementation and testing of a custom spam filtering policy that must contain the following settings:
+In this lab, you've been tasked with the implementation and testing of a custom spam filtering policy that must contain the following settings:

 - Empty messages: **On**
 - Embedded tags in HTML: **On**